The summit of Mount Teide. Photo: GettyImages-1030773408

 2hrs

 After tucking into breakfast at your finca, you’ll head out to see Tenerife’s iconic cliffs of Los Gigantes – a dramatic backdrop and a haven for marine life.
 Following a safety briefing from your guide, you’ll hop into sea kayaks and paddle along the coastline, scanning the waves for playful dolphins and sea turtles.
 Take a break on the water for a swim and some snorkelling, while your guide points out the island’s wild natural secrets.
 By early afternoon, you’ll be ready for a delicious lunch at Marina Los Gigantes.
 Afterwards, set off on a scenic boat trip (semi-private, with up to 36 guests) along the island’s southwest coast – one of the world's prime spots for whale and dolphin sightings (although sightings can't be guaranteed, they're highly likely).
 Keep your eyes peeled for pilot whales, bottlenose dolphins and turtles.
-If conditions are ideal, you’ll stop at Masca Bay for another swim before returning to port.
+If conditions and timing allow, you may stop at Masca Bay for another swim before returning to port.
 Back at your base, there’s time to freshen up before dinner with the group at a local restaurant.

 Day 3